 Cody enjoys his job.
 “I love helping people and feel like I can make a practical difference.
 I would recommend working for the Alberta government to anyone.”

 As a significant employer in social work, Children’s Services is committed to developing rewarding careers that make a real difference for Albertans.
-If you are interested in learning more about a career in social work, visit one of many of Alberta Career Week resources.

 The Advancing Futures Bursary provides current and former youth in care with post-secondary funding, and social and emotional support as they transition to adulthood.
 Katey Cowan feels that the Advancing Futures Bursary helped her achieve the career of her dreams.